Nosse assumes command of IAAAP

 |0

-This work, Nosse assumes command of IAAAP, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nosse assumes command of IAAAP, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.